glennybarnes/portfolio_projects/README.md

 Collection of data science and analystics projects for fun and self-learning.

 ### **Primary Tools:**
-_pandas, numpy, matplotlib, seaborn, sklearn, SQL and nltk._
+_pandas, numpy, matplotlib, seaborn, sklearn, SQL, PowerBI and nltk._

 ## **Contents**